rust-windowing/winit/src/changelog/unreleased.md

   To migrate, you can probably just replace all instances of `inner_size` with `surface_size` in your codebase.
 - Every event carrying a `DeviceId` now uses `Option<DeviceId>` instead.
 A `None` value signifies that the device can't be uniquely identified.
-- Pointer `WindowEvent`s were overhauled.
+- Pointer `SurfaceEvent`s were overhauled.
 The new events can handle any type of pointer, serving as a single pointer input source.
 Now your application can handle any pointer type without having to explicitly handle e.g. `Touch`:
   - Rename `CursorMoved` to `PointerMoved`.